-- 1. Project selection: due on Wednesday, April 13; 10% of project score.
+Project selection.: due on Friday, January 12; 10% of project score.

 Submit a brief (2 paragraph) description of your project.
 This should be the thesis, or goal, of your paper or programming project.
-Remember, even if you do a programming project, you must write a short paper explaining what the program does, how it does it, and what one can learn by using the program. - 2.
-Project due: due on Wednesday, June 7 (this is the last day of class); 90% of your project score.
+Remember, even if you do a programming project, you must write a short paper explaining what the program does, how it does it, and what one can learn by using the program.

+Project due.: due on Friday, March 16 (this is the day of the final exam); 90% of your project score.

 Turn in your final project.

-In all cases, submit the project to MyUCDavis as described in All About Homework.
+Submit the project to MyUCDavis as described in All About Homework.
 If a team has multiple members, only one need submit the material, and the others can simply submit a note saying who submitted the final project.